notsoprocoder/mupa/readme.rst

-#Parallel Pandas

-The aim of this package is provide a tool kit for Pandas, in particular for processing large DataFrames containing strings.
+The aim of this class/package is provide a tool kit mapping a multiprocessing pool to a pandas dataframe with a  given function).

 For installation ensure that requirements.txt has been installed prior to import.
 Run:
     pip install -r requirements.txt.

-'pip install -r requirements.txt'

 The mupa directory needs to sit within your project and imports as a python package.

-Mupa will soon implements 3 tools to circumnavigate the lack of vectorisation of Pandas DataFrames.
-These are:
-    - Multi-Processing
-    - Multi-Threading
-    - Cython Fast Loops

 So far the multi-processing class has been built and I am in the process of building several utility functions and writing an article discussing processing improvements.
 Then I will look at Threading and Fast Loops.